-Except in those cases in which the Board of Commissioners is the final decision-making body for the project, any interested person may appeal the certification or denial of certification of a Final EIR to the Board of Commissioners.
+Except in those cases in which the Commissions is the final decision-making body for the project, any interested person may appeal the certification or denial of certification of a Final EIR to the Commissions.
 Appeals must follow the procedures prescribed by the Commission.
+(Reference: State CEQA Guidelines, § 15090.)